-Perth & Kinross Council has an Attendance Sub Committee to consider serious cases of school non-attendance.
+A school may refer a child to the Scottish Children's Reporter for consideration of Compulsory Supervision measures if there are serious concerns about nonattendance.
+Perth & Kinross Council also has an Attendance Sub Committee to consider serious cases of school non-attendance.
 The membership of the Attendance Sub Committee is composed of Elected Members (Councillors) and parent representatives from Parent Councils in the area.
 It is advised by a representative of the Executive Director (Education and Children's Services).
-The Attendance Sub Committee convenes every 4 weeks during the school year.

-If you are having problems with your child's attendance at school you should discuss this with the school in the first instance.
+If you are having problems with your child's attendance at school you should discuss this with the school in the first instance as they have a range of supports that can be provided before these actions have to be taken.

-Website Link:
+Website Link: www.pkc.gov.uk/article/17283/Schools-rules-attendance-and-behaviour

-www.pkc.gov.uk/article/17283/Schools-rules-attendance-and-behaviour